poly1603/ldesign-configmate/README.md

 📦 **Zero Config**: Works out of the box with sensible defaults

 ### New Features 🎉
+🎯 **Type Safety**: Full generic TypeScript support with `ConfigManager<T>`
+🛡️ **Security Enhanced**: Removed unsafe lodash dependencies, prototype pollution protection
 🌐 **Environment Variable Resolution**: Use `${VAR}` or `${VAR:default}` syntax in configs
-💾 **Configuration Caching**: LRU cache with TTL for improved performance
+💾 **Enhanced Caching**: Advanced LRU cache with memory management and statistics
 📸 **Snapshots & Rollback**: Create snapshots and rollback to previous states
 ⏱️ **Debounced File Watching**: Batch rapid changes to prevent reload storms
-🚨 **Enhanced Error Handling**: Custom error classes with detailed context
-🔄 **Improved Deep Clone**: Reliable cloning with structuredClone + fallbacks
+🚨 **Error Recovery**: Retry mechanisms, circuit breakers, and graceful degradation
+🔄 **Safe Object Operations**: Secure alternatives to lodash with pollution prevention

 > 📚 See [FEATURES.md](./FEATURES.md) for detailed documentation of new features